wp-plugins/quick-featured-images/README.txt

 8. Filter by **category**: Search posts by category
 9. Filter by **tag**: Search posts by tag
 10. Filter by **parent page**: Search child pages by parent page

+= Automatic Default Featured Images =

+**You can define rules for default featured images of new posts easily.** Every time you save a post Quick Featured Images will look for a rule to set the desired featured image for the saved post.
+You can define the rules based on

+1. standard post types 'Post' and 'Page'
+2. post categories
+3. post tags
+4. all other custom post types supporting featured images
+5. all other custom taxonomies supporting featured images
+6. always the first content image.

+The rules are easy to set: choose an image, a taxonmy, a value and save the settings.
+That's it. **You do not need to code.** Look at some examples:

+1. To set a default featured image for every new post:
+	1. choose the image
+	2. choose the taxonomy 'Post Type' and
+	3. choose the value 'Post'.
+2. To set a default featured image for every new post of the category 'Lorem ipsum':
+	1. choose the image
+	2. choose the taxonomy 'Category' and
+	3. choose the value 'Lorem ipsum'.
+3. To set a default featured image for every new custom taxonomy of a theme or a plugin, e.g. events of the category 'Concert':
+	1. choose the image
+	2. choose the taxonomy 'Event Category' and
+	3. choose the value 'Concert'.

+You can add, change and delete every rule whenever you want.
+So you get an **umlimited and precise set of rules** for automatic default featured images in your blog.

+= Additional columns in posts lists =

+Quick Featured Images adds columns with the currently assigned featured image of each post.
+With that you can get a **quick overview about all used images**.
+You can also see posts with no featured image at a glance.

+Under **'Featured Images'** &gt; **'Settings'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.

 = Your idea to improve the plugin is welcome =